 Sen. Tim Scott tells conservatives America’s future is bright

-U.S. Sen. Tim Scott, R-S.C., decried Obamacare but still painted a rosy picture of America’s future during his 15-minute speech today before a major conservative convention.
+U.S. Sen. Tim Scott, R-S.C., decried President Barack Obama’s health care plan, but still painted a rosy picture of America’s future during a 15-minute speech Thursday before a major conservative convention.

 Scott also praised his mentor, the late John Moniz, who ran a Chic-fil-A in the Lowcountry.
 “He taught me how to think my way out of poverty,” Scott said, adding that Moniz was only 36 when he died suddenly in 1986.

-Scott addressed the Conservative Political Action Conference (CPAC), a gathering of about 9,000 conservative activists just outside Washington.
-The Washington Post has called the event “an annual gut check for the political right.”
+Scott addressed the Conservative Political Action Conference, a gathering of about 9,000 conservative activists that began Thursday just outside Washington.
+The Washington Post has called the event “an annual gut-check for the political right.”

-Scott followed Texas Gov. and former GOP presidential hopeful Rick Perry, whose hair Scott praised.
+Scott followed Texas Gov. Rick Perry, a former GOP presidential hopeful, whose hair Scott praised.

 “When you’re bald and you’re trying to be beautiful, you have to talk about somebody else’s hair,” he joked.